Many Styles

 Food Pairing

-- Oaked styles: roast chicken, lobster with butter, creamy pastas
+- Oaked / richer: roast chicken, buttered lobster, creamy pasta

-- Avoid heavy chili heat that can fight with oak and ML creaminess
+- Very spicy heat can clash with oak and butter

 For fast, dish-specific suggestions, try our tool on the home page.